aehrc/TRIBES/README.md

 TRIBES
 ======

-TBP: General info on TRIBES and snakemake
+TBP: General info on *TRIBES* and snakemake

 # Getting started

 *TRIBES* requires Linux-64 or MacOS-64 and about 10G of free disk space for software, reference and example data.

-Setup tribes using one of the methods described in the [Installation] section (for local setup install with miniconda)
+Setup *TRIBES* using one of the methods described in the [Installation](#installation) section (for a workstation setup use: [Installation with miniconda](#installation-with-miniconda) )

+To demonstate how tribes works we will use on of the examples (TFCeu) with reference data from EUR superpopulation (REF-G1K_EUR).

 Create  and go to a directory for reference and sample data, e.g `$HOME/tribes-data`